muratk5n/thirdwave/en/README.md

 ---

+So talks abt self-sufficiency, so that line of reasoning probably doesnt jive with the Krauts.
+For energy they'd go to Russia, to Africa, whatever, they'll find it, and trade it, create relations over it.

+---

 Some say post-WWII German intl relations *wants* to create dependencies with other countries.
 Bcz of the experience of the war, how its internal politics led to that, the country (its gov strata)